foolhardy21/component-library/README.md

-# SpaceUI Component Library
+# AkiraUI Component Library

 This library consists of responsive components made with HTML, CSS and JS.

 Visit [this](https://festive-mestorf-acecb0.netlify.app/) link to see the hosted version of the components.

 Visit [this](https://github.com/foolhardy21/component-library-doc) link to see the documentation site.